VladTZY/Bridgy/backend/README.md

 - JOINED - accepteed
 - REJECTED - rejected
 - FINISHED - finished
+- MISSING - didn t participated in the event

 !!!
 SEC RISK
 --- role needs to be separate